grpc/grpc-java/examples/README.md

 ```

 For the TLS hello world examples, you can use the following script to
-generate self-signed certificates you can use to test this:
+generate self-signed certificates will need:

 ```bash
 # Changes these CN's to match your hosts in your environment if needed.